-The list of market segments is to be reviewed at least every 5 years and the regulatory body referred to in Article 55 shall control that list in accordance with Article 56.
+The list of market segments is to be reviewed at least every five years and the regulatory body referred to in Article 55 shall control that list in accordance with Article 56.
 This allows for the UK's periodic review process to enable this obligation to be met by the existing regulatory regime.
+The list of market segments will be reviewed as part of the next periodic review process starting on 1 April 2019.
 Full and transparent charging arrangements are detailed on our website and on ORR's website.
 In particular Chapter 16 of the Final Determination details the work undertaken in respect of the current Control Period.
 We engaged closely with the industry throughout PR13, and following formal consultation we concluded on all of our charges and published our work on our website.